remix-run/react-router/docs/guides/DynamicRouting.md

 # Dynamic Routing

-React Router is great for small sites like [React.js Training](https://reactjs-training.com) ("React Router brought to you by ...") but it's built with websites like [Facebook](https://www.facebook.com/) and [Twitter](https://twitter.com/) in mind, too.
+One App Router is great for small sites like [React.js Training](https://reactjs-training.com) ("One App Router brought to you by ...") but it's built with websites like [Facebook](https://www.facebook.com/) and [Twitter](https://twitter.com/) in mind, too.

 The primary concern for large apps is the amount of JavaScript required to boot the app.
 Large apps should download only the JavaScript required to render the current view.
 Some people call this "code splitting"–you split your code up into multiple bundles that are loaded on-demand as the user navigates around.